Diffeomorphisms of 4-manifolds with boundary and exotic embeddings: Signed Kronheimer--Mrowka invariants

 A similar proof enables us to show $\psi$ does not depend on the choices of $Z_1$. \begin{lem} There is a canonical one-to-one correspondence

 \end{lem} We use this alternative description of the orientation set when we define signed families Kronheimer--Mrowka invariants.

-\begin{rem} For a symplectic filling $(W, \om )$, one can chooce a canonical element in $\Lambda(W, \s_\om , \xi)$ by choosing an orientation coming from a compatible almost complex structure, where $\s_\om$ is the Spin$^c$ structure coming from $\om$. \end{rem}
+\begin{rem} For a symplectic filling $(W, \om )$, one can choose a canonical element in $\Lambda(W, \s_\om , \xi)$ by choosing an orientation coming from a compatible almost complex structure, where $\s_\om$ is the Spin$^c$ structure coming from $\om$. \end{rem}

 \begin{defn} For a fixed element in $\lambda \in \Lambda(W, \s, \xi)$, we define the {\it signed Kronheimer--Mrowka invariant} by

 \end{defn} We often abbreviate $ \mathfrak{m}(W,\s, \xi, \lambda)$ by $ \mathfrak{m}(W,\s, \xi)$.